ELECTRIC VEHICLE CHARGERS

 For American and most Asian vehicles, Type 1 plugs are standard.
 These single-phase plugs can deliver up to 7.4 kW of power.

-For European vehicles, Type 2 plugs are standard.
+For European and for the majority of British vehicles, Type 2 plugs are standard.
 These triple-phase plugs can deliver up to 22 kW for private charging, and up to 43 kW for public charging.

 One exception is Tesla.
 In the US, all Tesla models have a specific type of socket.
 In Europe, all Tesla models have a Type 2 socket.